Javier-Sinuka/TP_CONCURRENTE_2025_DL/README.md

 Please see the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for detailed guidelines on the development workflow, coding standards, and branching model.

 ### Code Style
 The project adheres to the **Google Java Style Guide**.
 The `spotless-maven-plugin` is used to automatically check and format the code.
-Run `./mvnw spotless:apply` before committing.
+For more information, see the [Contributing Guidelines](./CONTRIBUTING.md).

 ## Contact
 For any inquiries or support, please open an issue on the GitHub repository.